leverh/calendar-app/README.md

 - Mark tasks as complete
 - Edit and delete tasks
 - Filter to view/hide completed tasks
+- Tabbed interface to easily navigate between time categories
+- Task count indicators to see at a glance where attention is needed
+- Color-coded tabs that match urgency levels

 ### Accessibility Features
 - Large text mode for better readability